rungalileo/docs-official/.github/CONTRIBUTING.md

 ## Process

 For small changes, such as spelling mistakes, minor formatting issues etc., please raise a [PR](https://github.com/rungalileo/docs-official/pulls).
-There is no need to create an issue
+There is no need to create an issue.

 For larger changes, including re-writing parts of a page, adding new pages, contributing cookbooks etc. please do the following: